 Pain at the bottom of the foot near the heel

-Pain that worsens as the day goes on
+Pain that worsens throughout the day

 Pain while stretching

-Pain that is worse in the morning and improves after walking or stretching
+Pain that improves after walking or moving

 Causes

-Plantar fasciitis is caused by the following:
+Plantar fasciitis is caused by:

 Extra weight putting pressure on the feet